geoalgo/slurmpilot/README.md

 # Slurmpilot

-Slurmpilot is a python library to launch experiments in Slurm from the comfort of your local machine.
+Slurmpilot is a python library to launch experiments in Slurm on any cluster from the comfort of your local machine.
 The library aims to take care of things such as sending remote code for execution, calling slurm, finding good places to write logs and accessing status from your jobs.

 The key features are:
 * simplify job creation, improve reproducibility and allow launching slurm jobs from your machine
 * allows to easily list experiments, logs or show status and stop jobs
 * easy switch between cluster by just providing different config files

-Essentially we want to make it **much** easier and faster for user to run experiments on Slurm and reach the quality of cloud usage.
+Essentially we want to make it much easier and faster for user to run experiments on Slurm and reach the quality of cloud usage.

 Important note: Right now, the library is very much work in progress.
 It is usable (I am using it for all my experiments) but the documentation is yet to be made and API has not been frozen yet.